kailash-manasarovar/statement/docs/timeline/2024/may.md

 ### The Pakistani Yorkshire-man

 - On the first morning of sessions, I'm stressed and anxious as people have been making sly comments to me continuously.
+- Maybe something happened to me the night before in my hotel room too.
+It's not clear.
+I'm overly anxious and there's not really a good reason for the level of stress I'm feeling.
+- At the end of the morning session, someone comes over to talk to me.
+- He says concerning things in a sinister way, like oh I hear you're leaving, and some other unpleasant stuff.
+He is the fat man with the mushroom hat on his profile pics.
+I can't remember his name just now, but he was pals with Jaime, and part of a concerted bullying attack in March with Alicia and her team.
+- He's waiting for everyone to leave.
+Once they're gone, and I'm reasonably more upset than I already was, he walks away down the aisle, giving an Indian man on the other side the nod as he goes by.
-- Everyone has left the hall, and I see an Indian-looking fellow grinning at me.
+- I see the Indian-looking fellow grinning at me at that moment.
 - He walks over.
+No-one else is around.
+- There is a handful of people at the back of the conference hall.
+- Are they watching?
-- He has long black hair and enormous grinning white teeth.
+- The man has long black hair and enormous grinning white teeth.
-- He looks like [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life).
+- He looks like, and reminds me of, [Jitendra Das](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life).
 No exaggeration.
 - In July 2025, I wonder whether he was supposed to look like Jitendra Das!
 - He tells me he's Pakistani, from Rochdale, Yorkshire; rape-gang territory.
 - His Oxford-English accent says otherwise.